aidanbeck/notes/U1-HTML.md

 - use placeholder text for hints, but don't use it to describe data.
 It is less acessible and disappears when users start typing
 - use `required` or `pattern` to enforce validaton before submission

 Forms are confusing.
-I should reorganize these notes, practice with them, test with them, and reseasrch my own questions.
+I should reorganize these notes, practice with them, test with them, and research my own questions.